-'''

-Evil Twin attacks menu

-Interface wlan0 selected.
-Mode: Managed.
-Supported bands: 2.4Ghz

-Selected BSSID: None

-Selected channel: None

-Selected ESSID: None
+Selected channel: None Selected ESSID: None

 Select an option from menu:

-O. Return to main menu
+- 0. Return to main menu

-1. Select another network interface
+- 1. Select another network interface

-2. Put interface in monitor mode
+- 2. Put interface in monitor mode

-3. Put interface in managed mode
+- 3. Put interface in managed mode

-4. Explore for targets (monitor mode needed)
+- 4. Explore for targets (monitor mode needed)

------ (without sniffing, just AP) ------
+----- (without sniffing, just AP)

 5. Evil Twin attack just AP

------ (with sniffing) ------
+----- (with sniffing)

-6. Evil Twin AP attack with sniffing

-7. Evil Twin AP attack with sniffing and sslstrip

-8. Evil Twin AP attack with sniffing and bettercap-sslstrip2/BeEF

------ (without sniffing, captive portal) ------

-9. Evil Twin AP attack with captive portal (monitor mode needed)
+- 6. Evil Twin AP attack with sniffing - 7.
+Evil Twin AP attack with sniffing and sslstrip - 8.
+Evil Twin AP attack with sniffing and bettercap-sslstrip2/BeEF ----- (without sniffing, captive portal) ------ - 9.
+Evil Twin AP attack with captive portal (monitor mode needed)

-'''

 One thing to note here is that airgeddon requires two wireless interfaces to perform an evil twin attack.
 It needs this second interface for DoS pursuit mode, which prevents the frequency hopping that can be a protection against wireless attacks.
-The second interface is also used to perform a denial of service attack against the legitimate access point.
+The second interface is also used to perform a denial-of-service attack against the legitimate access point.
 This keeps it from responding to the station instead of the rogue access point.

-While airgeddon is a very useful tool, there is nothing it does that is unique.
+While airgeddon is a useful tool, there is nothing it does that is unique.
 Under the hood, it is using a collection of tools that you need to already have in place, like hostapd, a DHCP server, DNSspoof, and a lightweight HTTP server.
 The advantage to airgeddon is that it pulls all of those tools together.
-This makes complex, multi-tool attacks considerably easier.
+This makes complex, multitool attacks considerably easier.
 All you need to do is run airgeddon rather than having to set up several tools and get all the parameters right with them running in the correct order, as needed.

-Key reinstallation
+Key Reinstallation